 Complete these schedules whenever losses are incurred or losses are carried forward.

-The 2004 Ontario Budget proposed to parallel the federal measure that extends the loss carry-forward period for non-capital losses from 7 to 10 years.
+Ontario parallels the federal measure that extends the loss carry-forward period for non-capital losses from 7 to 10 years, for losses that arise in taxation years that end after March 22, 2004.